 I recently graduated with my doctorate in American Literature and Rhetoric, and I’ve taught first-year writing for a few years at the college level.

-All of this work (and the fact that I’m a bibliomaniac) means that I read quite a bit, and writing helps me process what I’ve read so that I can figure out how it fits with previous research, and how future research will expand and modify my thinking.
+I’m a bibliomaniac, though having to relearn reading for pleasure and reading for myself after 9 years of graduate school, and a long stretch of anxiety and depression that required brain-fogging medication.
+I read quite a bit, and writing helps me process what I’ve read so that I can figure out how it fits with previous research, and how future research will expand and modify my thinking.

 I also write about personal experiences, which sometimes overlap with my academic work and sometimes don’t.

 This blog is a space for writing that’s less formal than a research paper, but that requires a bit more thought and organization than my notebooks.
-My research interests focus on ethnography, questions of authenticity, identity formation, race issues, and the rhetoric of place and space.
+My research interests focus on ethnography, questions of authenticity, identity formation, race issues, and the rhetoric of place and space, along with pedagogical concerns.

-The posts here will range between the exploration of academics, to nonfiction/memoir pieces–a wide range of personal to academic and everything in between.
+The posts here will range between the exploration of academics, to nonfiction/memoir pieces, and poetry.